 - The Claude E. Phillips Herbarium – Ranked 87th out of 535 (Index Herbarium) in the country with plant specimens dating back to 1799 and books dating back to 1737.
 It is also the only public herbarium on the Delmarva Peninsula.

-- Aquaculture Research and Demonstration Center
+- Aquaculture Research and Demonstration Facility

 - Microbial Safety of Aquaculture Products Center of Excellence